-Forty thousands candy instead remain enclosed inside of their packaging, for once they shows itself by coating the casing of the largest box of chewing gum and sweets ever seen: the deposit Perfetti van Melle central.
+Forty thousand candy instead remain enclosed inside of their packaging, for once they shows itself by coating the casing of the largest box of chewing gum and sweets ever seen: the deposit Perfetti van Melle central.

 And ‘this is the number of disks made of tempered glass that were mounted by hand, one by one, over the entire galvanized steel facade that draws the new face the historic confectionery factory.